subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 He called this quantity the entropy of the probability distribution (note that since all the $p_i \le 1$, $H$ is always a non-negative quantity).
 This definition agrees with the intuitive notion that more "spread out" a distribution is, the higher is its entropy.
 For example if $x$ is known with certainity then $S=0$ which is its minimum value, and conversely if nothing is known about $x$, then the probabilities are all equal and given by $p_i = {1\over n}, i=1,2,...n$, which results in an entropy of
 $S=\log\ n$ which is its maximum value.
 This also implies that if nothing is known about a system other than its entropy $S$, then the approximate number of microstates in the system is given by $e^{S}$.
-The above figure illustrates the increase in enetropy with the spread of the probability distribution.
+The above figure illustrates the increase in entropy with the spread of the probability distribution.

 Unbeknownst to Shannon, this formula had been discovered a few decades earlier by Boltzmann in the context of his theory of statistical mechanics.
-However the formula for entropy was not central to his development of the theory which he derived using other physical considerations.
+However the formula for entropy was not central to Boltzmann's development of the theory which he derived using other physical considerations.
 Shannon's work showed that entropy was a purely mathematical concept independent of its applications in thermodynamics.
-Within a few years after that, it was shown that all of statistical mechanics can be derived by taking this formula for entropy as the starting point.
+Within a few years after that, it was shown by [Edwin Jaynes](https://files.batistalab.com/teaching/attachments/chem584/Jaynes.pdf) that all of statistical mechanics can be derived by taking this formula for entropy as the starting point.
 The only physical assumption required was an enumeration of the states that the system can exist in and their energy levels.
 Before we get into how this was done, lets finish the problem that was posed in the beginning of this section of estimating the $p_i$ values.

 The maximum entropy (or the maximum ignorance) principle says that that our best estimates of the $p_i$ are obtained by solving the optimization problem of maximizing $S$ subject to the constraint $f_{av} =  \sum_i p_i f(x_i)$ and $\sum_i p_i = 1$.
-This can be done by the method of Lagrange multipliers as the maximization of $L$ given by
+This can be done by the well known method of Lagrange multipliers as the maximization of a quantity $L$ given by

 $$ L = -\sum_i p_i \log p_i + \alpha(\sum_i p_i - 1) +\beta(f_{av} - \sum_i p_i E_i)  $$